Skip navigation

 The aim of treatment is to manage and correct the underlying disorder and control symptoms.
 With some metabolic disorders, treatment may stop or even reverse the dementia symptoms.

 Medicines used to treat Alzheimer disease have not been shown to work for these types of disorders.
-Sometimes, these drugs are used anyway, when other treatments fail to control the underlying problems.
+Sometimes, these medicines are used anyway, when other treatments fail to control the underlying problems.

 Plans should also be made for home care for people with dementia.